 Another topology that is quite useful in the case of LANs is the Ring Topology.
 In this case, each node is connected only to the two neighbouring nodes.
 The medium is connected to the node by a repeater.
 Data is accepted from one of the neighbouring nodes and is transmitted to the immediate next node.
 The data travels in one direction only from node to node around the ring.
 Thus the opportunity to transmit data around the ring is passed on from node to node in a fixed order.
-It may so happen that some stations on the ring do not have anything to transmit and may transmit the opportunity to use the ring to the neighbouring node in a transparent fashtion.
+It may so happen that some stations on the ring do not have anything to transmit and may transmit the opporturnity to use the ring to the neighbouring node in a transparent fashtion.
 The data in fact, circulates around the ring and comes back to the centre all the time.

 The ring topology is almost exclusively used by local area networks which use token passing or slotted ring access control.
 Throughput is determined by the media and the capability of the repeater.
 The total length of the ring and the distance between nodes is limited but the total span is generally greater than that of a linear bus.
 The maximum number of nodes is limited by the system design.
 Each additional node involves system disruption and reduces performance.
 A ring is vulnerable to a single break in any link of node repeater.
+Message delay increases as more nodes are added to the ring and is greater compared to a lightly loaded bus with contention access control.
+The cost per node is generally lower than other topologies offering similar performance and the amount of cable required is generally less than for a star topology.